 - Make sure your loved one gets some exercise every day (not too close to bedtime).

 - Limit napping.
 Too many naps during the day may mean your relative isn’t tired at bedtime.

 - Make your loved one’s bedroom peaceful.
 It is easier to sleep in a quiet room.
 At night, provide a night light or leave a dim light on.
 Total darkness can add to confusion.

 - Relieve pain.
 If your loved one has arthritis or another painful condition that interrupts their sleep, ask your healthcare provider if it is okay to give your loved one medicine for pain right before bed.

+Wandering means walking around in the middle of the night.
+Also, it could mean walking away from their home or nursing home without permission.
 Sometimes very simple things can help with this problem.
 It is all right for your loved one to wander in a safe place, such as in a fenced yard.
 By providing a safe place, you may avoid confrontation.
 If you can’t provide a safe place for your loved one to wander, try the following:

 - Block doors.
 Remind your loved one not to go out a certain door by placing a stop sign on it or putting a piece of furniture in front of it.
 A ribbon tied across a door can serve as a similar reminder.
 You can also try to “hide” the doorknob by placing a strip of cloth over it.